amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 ## Results
   * __training/validating player-centered models__

    Below is a plot of athletes' average ownerships against their standard deviations.
 Colors correspond to groups coming out of a k-Means decomposition (k=5) of the matrix of player models by respective model coefficients.
 Clustering of player models (only implicitly included in the model parameters) indicates similar model composition among athletes in close proximity on the mean-standard deviation plane.
 In other words, it turns out that common factors drive (un)popular athletes' market share.
 High-mean, high-spread clusters (colored light blue and light green) include Russell Westbrook, James Harden, and LeBron James ownership models, among others you could probably name...
-Their ownership models depend on, among others, the ```slate_size``` variable similarly (steeply inversely; see the _Model Factors_ section below).
+Their ownership models depend on, among others, the ```slate_size``` variable similarly (steeply inversely; see the __Model Factors__ section below).

    ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/KMEANS/FIGS/mu.sig.Lasso.gpp.png )

    The predictive power of an ownership model increases with mean ownership (and also with the spread around ownership):
    ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/KMEANS/FIGS/mu.ratio.Lasso.gpp.png )

-   This means that ownerships of athletes who typically dominate the market share are predicted more accurately than ownerships of less popular players.
-On the other hand, lower-signal athlete ownerships are more difficult to predict.
+   This means that ownerships of athletes who typically dominate the market share are predicted more accurately.
+On the other hand, athletes with higher-variance ownerships (lower mean-to-standard deviation ratio types) are more difficult to predict.

    Find your favorite player's stat line here: